yashgupta29032006/YashDoesCode/README.md

   <!-- Left Column: Paragraph -->
   <p style="flex: 1; text-align: justify; margin-right: 20px;">
-    Just A 17-year-old Class 12 student with a keen interest in coding and digital content creation.
-My programming skills include Core Java, Python, and basic HTML.
+    Just A 17-year-old with a keen interest in coding and digital content creation.
+My programming skills include Core Java, Python, HTML & LaTex.
 Additionally, I'm proficient in industry-leading software such as Adobe Premiere Pro, Lightroom, Audition, and Photoshop.
     <br><br>
     I am eager to apply my skills and knowledge to real-world projects and continuously expand my expertise in technology and media.
 Stay tuned!
   </p>